-By default, this option will be enabled in the iPhone.
-Sometimes the user may try out just for testing process.
-If you want to disable this feature then you have to carry out using iTunes, App Store settings.
-Follow the steps to turn off this auto delete option in your iPhone.
+By default, the Offload Unused Apps feature is enabled on your iPhone.
+If you prefer to disable this feature, then you have to carry out this in App Store settings.
+Follow the steps to turn off this auto delete option in your iPhone:

-You'll probably have to offload some apps manually instead of deleting them automatically on iPhone.
+If you have an app you don't use much, but you don't want to erase its data, you can offload it manually instead of deleting it on your iPhone.
 The procedures below will guide you to do so:

-Manually offloading apps will also keep the app data on your iPhone.
+Same as automatic offload unused apps, the individual offloading apps will also keep the app data and docuemtns on your iPhone.
 That’s to say, when you re-install the app, the app data will be fully restored.

-If you need to reinstall offloaded apps, you can go to Settings > General > iPhone Storage to click on the app and reinstall it.
+To reinstall offloaded apps, you can go to Settings > General > iPhone Storage, select the app that you want to reinstall and tap "Reinstall App".
+Also, you can simply tap on the app icon on the home screen to reinstall it.

 Joan J. Mims is interested in researching all tips about iPhone, iPad and Android.
 He loves to share useful ideas with all users.